4f3rg4n/CTF-Events-Writeups/Potluck-CTF-2023/House_Of_Water_Smallbin_Variant.md

 .....
 ```

-Now both chunks fd & bk pointers are the same and point to the same chunks.
+Now both chunks fd & bk pointers are the same and point to the same chunk.
-The next step is to sort the three chunks into the small bin, which you can achieve by allocating a large chunk above the size of the these chunks, it will check each one in the unsorted bin and sort them into the small bin.
+The next step is to sort the three chunks into the small bin, which you can achieve by allocating a large chunk larger than these chunks, it will check each one in the unsorted bin and sort them into the small bin.

-Then you should have somtething simmilar to this inside the smallbin:
+Then you should have something similar to this inside the smallbin:
 ```
      0x5be9d0e19340                 0x5be9d0e19290                 0x5be9d0e193f0
     ┌──────────────┐              ┌──────────────┐              ┌──────────────┐